-- Have the students manning the table share some of their stories and encourage them to $\bullet$ agree to activate DND for a week. - Walk students through activation of DND and provide an instruction sheet for future reference - Provide "promo" items upon first activation $\bullet$ - Provide gift cards one week later for those who say they maintained use of DND that they receive.
+- Have the students manning the table share some of their stories and encourage them to agree to activate DND for a week. - Walk students through activation of DND and provide an instruction sheet for future reference - Provide "promo" items upon first activation - Provide gift cards one week later for those who say they maintained use of DND

 Idea: Create an ambassador program on campus.
-The people who are manning the tables become ambassadors and share how to use DND based on personal experience; they then share the rewards
+The people who are manning the tables become ambassadors and share how to use DND based on personal experience; they then share the rewards that they receive.